Aliyu Salisu Barau

 Aliyu Salisu Barau is a Nigerian academic and a professor of Urban and Regional Planning at Bayero University Kano.
 He served as the Dean of the Faculty of Earth and Environmental Sciences at Bayero University Kano from 2023 to 2025 and is the West Africa Hub Director of the Urban Climate Change Research Network (UCCRN), affiliated with the Earth Institute, Columbia University.
 He is also a Chartered Town Planner of the UK's Royal Town Planning Institute (RTPI).

 Education

-Aliyu Salisu Barau obtained Bachelor's degree in Geography in 1999, and a Master's degree in Land Resources in 2008, both from Bayero University Kano.
-He bagged his doctorate degree from the University of Technology Malaysia (UTM) in 2015.
+Aliyu Salisu Barau obtained his Bachelor's degree in Geography in 1999, and a Master's degree in Land Resources in 2008, both from Bayero University Kano.
+He received his doctorate degree from the University of Technology Malaysia (UTM) in 2015.